How can I get involved to help my community be prepared?

 Do you have a specific skill that could be used in times of emergencies?

 Do you have desire to be a part of a volunteer team that plays an important role in preparing for, responding to, and recovering from a disaster?

-The Calhoun County Citizen Corps Council helps coordinate and support programs to help residents take personal responsibility for their emergency preparedness, get training in first aid and emergency skills, and volunteer in support of local emergency responders, disaster relief, and community safety.
-Please see the attached flyer that provides information about our Citizen Corps activities.
+The Calhoun County EMA helps coordinate and support programs to help residents take personal responsibility for their emergency preparedness, get training in first aid and emergency skills, and volunteer in support of local emergency responders, disaster relief, and community safety.
+Please see the attached flyer that provides information about our community preparedness activities.